• Skip to primary navigation

 Easy Mexican Rice and Bean Casserole

-November 30, 2012 by Holly Yzquierdo 57 Comments
+November 30, 2012 by Holly Yzquierdo 63 Comments

-This casserole is gluten-free, family friendly and made with pantry staples.
+At its core, Mexican Rice and Bean Casserole is a celebration of simple, nutrient-packed ingredients.
+It is gluten-free, family friendly and made with pantry staples.
 It takes no time at all to toss together and you can let it cook mostly unattended.
-I only use one pan for easy cleanup.
+Plus, it only uses one pan for easy clean-up!

-The first time I made it in a large casserole dish, the second time I just cooked it on the stove and served it on a bed of greens with some homemade pico de gallo.
+The first time I made it in a large casserole dish, the second time I just cooked it on the stove and served it on a bed of greens with some homemade Pico de Gallo.
 The oven version is the easier of the two because you just put it in the oven and leave it until the timer goes off.
+That is the version that will be explained here.
 Both ways are incredibly easy, someone just learning to cook can make these and impress everyone at their table.

 I love eating this with chips or in tortillas.
 Add a little avocado or your favorite salsa to spice it up.